julien-sobczak/the-notewriter/website/docs/developers/principles.md

 # Principles

 _The NoteWriter_ is a side project.
 Decisions are important when time is limited.
-Here are a few principles:
+Here are a few self-imposed constraints:

 ## Minimal Dependencies